 - You do not need to flip your shrimp.
 If your air fryer tells you to flip your food, ignore it.

-- While waiting for your shrimp, add ½ cup of Frank's® RedHot® Buffalo Wings Sauce, ¼ cup brown sugar and ¼ tsp of garlic powder to a large bowl.
+- While waiting for your shrimp, add ½ cup of Frank's® RedHot® Buffalo Wings Sauce, ¼ cup brown sugar and ¼ teaspoon of garlic powder to a large bowl.
 Whisk together and set aside.

 - When time is up, take out your shrimp immediately so they do not overcook.
 Transfer shrimp to your buffalo sauce bowl and toss to coat.